siddhant230/federated_rag/readme.md

 ## Contributing

-We welcome contributions to enhance the Voting API:
+We welcome contributions to enhance the Fed-RAG API:

 1. **Fork the Repository**: Click "Fork" on GitHub to create your copy.
 2. **Create a Branch**: Develop your feature or fix in a new branch.